dotnet/docs-maui/docs/user-interface/layouts/index.md

 In this example, layout works as follows:

-- The `Direction` property is set to `Column`, which causes the children of the `FlexLayout` to be arranged in a single column of items.
+- The `Direction` property is set to `Column`, which causes the children of the <xref:Microsoft.Maui.Controls.FlexLayout> to be arranged in a single column of items.
 - The `AlignItems` property is set to `Center`, which causes each item to be horizontally centered.
 - The `JustifyContent` property is set to `SpaceEvenly`, which allocates all leftover vertical space equally between all the items, and above the first item, and below the last item.